cliffordp/cliff-wp-plugin-boilerplate/readme.txt

 == Changelog ==

 = 1.0.1 =
-* December 1, 2018
+* December 1, 2020
 * A change since the previous version.
 * Another change.

 = 1.0.0 =
-* October 1, 2018
+* October 1, 2020
 * List versions from most recent at top to oldest at bottom.
-* Reference https://semver.org/ for determine your version numbers.
+* Reference https://semver.org/ to determine your version numbers.
+* Reference https://keepachangelog.com/ to help phrase your changelog entries.
 * Make sure to update the readme.txt header, the cliff-wp-plugin-boilerplate.php header, and the `PLUGIN_VERSION` constant each time you release a new version.

 == Upgrade Notice ==